th1234th/webhook-receiver/CONTRIBUTING.md

 # Contributing Guidelines

-The following is a set of guidelines for contributing to the webhook_receiver.
+The following is a set of guidelines for contributing to this repository.
 We really appreciate that you are considering contributing!

 #### Table Of Contents